genomeud/SRA-ome/README.md

-# SRA-ome
-## Data analysis of DNA/RNA sequences uploaded on SRA
+# SRA-ome: data analysis of DNA/RNA sequences uploaded on SRA
-### Samples comes from metagenomics or metatranscriptomics experiments
+## Samples analysed come from metagenomic or metatranscriptomic experiments

 Code for systematically classify the reads present in SRA database, in order to detect all the taxa present inside it.